Relintai/pandemonium_engine_docs/02_tutorials/02_step_by_step/01_nodes_and_scenes.md

 The demo should run again.
 Moving forward, every time you run the project, Pandemonium will use this scene as a starting point.

-Note:
- The editor saves the main scene's path in a project.pandemonium file in your
-          project's directory.
-While you can edit this text file directly to change project settings, you can also use the "Project -> Project Settings" window to do so.
+Note: The editor saves the main scene's path in a project.pandemonium file in your project's directory.
+While you can edit this text file directly to change project settings, you can also use the "Project -&gt; Project Settings" window to do so.

 In the next part, we will discuss another key concept in games and in Pandemonium: creating instances of a scene.